SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] OTP Regeneration/Validation on Timeout/Session Expiry
 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file
-- [ ] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
+- [x] Allow Any Vaccine Type and Any Fee Type for Booking Slots; Remove Mandatory Filters on VaccineType and FeeType
-- [ ] Integration of Notification Engine with Telegram Bot
-- [ ] Integration of Notification Engine with Mail Service
-- [ ] Integration of Notification Engine with Mobile Push notification example by using IFTTT Service
 - [ ] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
 No Personal Information to be taken.
 - [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
+- [ ] Integration of Notification Engine with Telegram Bot/Mail Service/Webhook Endpoint
+- [ ] Addition of Automated Tests, CI/CD Pipeline
+- [ ] Application Lastest Version Check Automatically before proceeding

 ## Technical Details